josmac69/data_platform_case_studies/reddit-etl-pipeline/README.md

 5. **Create PowerBI or Google Data Studio Dashboard**: After the data has been transformed, a dashboard is created using either PowerBI or Google Data Studio.
 This dashboard provides a visual representation of the data and allows for easy interpretation of the insights derived from the data.

-6. **Orchestrate with Airflow in Docker**: The entire pipeline is orchestrated using Apache Airflow, a platform used to programmatically author, schedule, and monitor workflows.
-Airflow is run within Docker, a platform that allows for the packaging of applications and their dependencies into a standardized unit for software development.
+6. **Orchestrate with Airflow in Docker**:
+  * The entire pipeline is orchestrated using Apache Airflow.

-7. **Create AWS Resources with Terraform**: Terraform, an open-source infrastructure as code software tool, is used to create and manage the AWS resources required for this pipeline.
+7. **Create AWS Resources with Terraform**:
+* Terraform is used to create and manage the AWS resources required for this pipeline.
+It manages:
+  * AWS IAM role
+  * AWS security group
+  * AWS S3 bucket
+  * Redshift cluster

 The final output from this pipeline is a Google Data Studio report.
 The report is reading from a static CSV output from Redshift.
 The Redshift database was deleted after the data extraction to avoid incurring costs.